Every Homeschool

 Sonlight4N/A~3 hours (read-aloud heavy)

 Sonlight is deceptively parent-intense at the early levels.
-You're reading aloud — not just assigning reading — for 30 to 60 minutes a day at K5, more in first and second grade.
+You're reading aloud, not just assigning reading, for 30 to 60 minutes a day at K5, more in first and second grade, based on Sonlight's published instructor-guide daily time estimates.
 Families who love the cozy reading model love it passionately.
 Families with multiple young children and limited reading-aloud bandwidth often bail mid-year.

-Abeka can be dialed down dramatically with the Academy video option, which turns you into a grader rather than a teacher.
-That's the closest any Christian homeschool product gets to "drop them at the table and go make dinner."
+Abeka can be dialed down dramatically with the Academy video option, which turns the parent into a grader rather than a teacher, see Abeka Academy's program description.

 Daily time commitment (K5)